Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 61-point total in three of six games this season.
+- Georgia State and its opponents have combined to score more than 60.5 points in three of six games this season.

-- So far this season, 50% of Texas State's games (3/6) have had more combined points than Saturday's total of 61.
+- Texas State's games have gone over 60.5 points in three of six chances this season.

-- The two teams combine to average 50.2 points per game, 10.8 less than the total in this contest.
+- Saturday's total is 10.3 points higher than the combined 50.2 PPG average of the two teams.

 Georgia State Stats and Trends